 - What is our organization bad at?
 Have you grown to a point where the organization needs to decentralize authority beyond the entrepreneur/founder, but because of that individual’s charisma and influence no one objects to creating bottlenecks for the entire business?
 You wouldn’t be the first.
 It’s tough for organizations to execute a divorce from a founder accustomed to making most, if not all, important decisions.

 - What challenges will the future hold for us?
-Will you miss spotting a new competitor because you are focusing on the usual suspects rather than a total new manner in which your clients and customers will be served by another industry?
-Or have you become so immune to risk that you avoid the steps that you clearly need to make because it will negatively effect your ROI?
+Will you miss spotting a new competitor because you are focusing on the usual suspects rather than a totally new manner in which your clients and customers will be served by another industry?
+Or have you become so immune to risk that you avoid the steps that you clearly need to make because it will negatively affect your ROI?

 - What are you tolerating?
 This is by far my favorite question to ask around understanding your current culture.
 As an organization, you become what you tolerate.
 If you tolerate low performance, you will get low performance.
 If you tolerate a lack of discipline in your decision-making process, you will get episodic results on decision effectiveness.
 If you tolerate a lack of accountability, your organization will suffer from not getting things done.

-As you answer these questions, consider what changes you can make to not only work better, but work differently.
+As you answer these questions, consider what changes you can make to not only work better but work differently.